-Timeline - About a month after chapter 4.
+About a month after Thanksgiving chapter.
 A week before Christmas.
-They've known each other about 5 months at this point.

 Lights flickering on and off, revealing obscure shapes only to plunge them back into cruel blackness that left the room spinning wildly until it made him nauseous.

 Or perhaps it was the feeling of a sharp object being plunged into his gut that brought that sensation upon him.

 As if that thought alone grounded him, the lights suddenly stopped their flickering and flashed to illuminate the whole room.
 Or, rather, the tiny area that was better suited to be a cage than a proper room.
 But then, that was what it was, was it not?
 A cage, where terror followed his every breath, chased down every last shred of security he held onto until all that was left in him was a panicked paranoia that left him gasping for air.

 And gasp he did, for air that felt much too thick and tasted far too stale to be proper oxygen.
 He entertained the idea that he was slowly suffocating, but the pain in his middle reminded him that that simply was not the truth of the matter.

 The nausea in his stomach worsened without warning, causing him to double over in a vain attempt to keep from spewing.
 But spew he did; blood streaming out from the hole in his abdomen, warm and sticky, all over his lap.
 He thought perhaps he called out for help, but it could just as easily have been the sound of his own whimpering, ragged and pained and impossibly loud in the cramped space.

 His hands scrambled to staunch the bleeding, but he was quick to be reminded that his arms were tied behind him, metal at his back and the ropes around his wrists burning his exposed skin with a renewed vigor while his seat grew frigid enough the cold seeped through his boxers.
 He'd forgotten about the chair, though he wasn't sure how; it seemed to be the only constant in his life as of late, after all.